Joshfairhead/Obsidian/Immanent/Projects/LunarPunk_Labs/Grants/Protocol Labs/RFP-X.md

 ## Problem framing

-The semantic web is politically a hard problem because it requires a confluence of factors to emerge across disciplines in a goldilocks zone of coalescence.
+The semantic web is a hard problem because it requires a confluence of factors to emerge across disciplines.
 The key question is what innovations are needed to bridge the gap between research and implementation?

 ## State of art(s)

-Over the years there has been a plethora of research on the semantic web and related topics but from the perspective of this author centers around is Doug Englebarts “[Augmenting Human Intellect](https://www.dougengelbart.org/content/view/138/)” and his many other innovations at Xerox Parc.
+Over the years there has been a plethora of research on the semantic web and related topics but from the perspective of this author centres around is Doug Englebarts “[Augmenting Human Intellect](https://www.dougengelbart.org/content/view/138/)” and his many other innovations at Xerox Parc.
 Thankfully these ideas are once again gaining the attention they dearly deserve; even with a fresh and funky twist!

 #### **Interface Design**
 Assuming the affordances of Englebarts architectures, his associate Ted Nelson conceived of [Project Xanadu](https://en.wikipedia.org/wiki/Project_Xanadu) in the 60’s, becoming a pioneer in the fields of representation and interaction design.
 His body of foundational research around ‘the memeplex’ now seems to be sprouting into a fresh implementation cycle as evident in ‘second brain’ style products like Obsidian.
 This is fantastic progress in a space that’s once again beginning to move fast, yet the field still has plenty of scope for development.